What are the treatment options for low amniotic fluid during pregnancy?

 - The placenta peeling away from the inner wall of the uterus — either partially or completely — before delivery (placental abruption)

-- Certain health conditions in the mother, such as chronic high blood pressure or high blood pressure accompanied by excess protein in the urine after 20 weeks of pregnancy (preeclampsia)
+- Certain health conditions in the mother, such as chronic high blood pressure

 - Use of certain medications, such as angiotensin-converting enzyme (ACE) inhibitors